 And with Ocado customers and employees already benefiting from app innovations, Clarke is turning his attention to the retailer’s supplier community.
 In addition to selling groceries, Ocado offers hundreds of its own label products — from fruit and fish to dips and dairy.
 These products are sourced from more than 200 suppliers.
 “For every product, we need to capture a wealth of metadata.
 Every time there’s a change to an ingredient, it needs to be approved by our buyers and food technology teams,” said Clarke.

-To bring everyone on the same page, Clarke and his team are developing an app on Salesforce Community Cloud and the Salesforce Platform, which will be used by both suppliers and the retailer’s in-house team.
-Ocado uses a mix of the Salesforce Platform development features — including Lightning, Visualforce, and drag-and-drop capabilities — to help make ideas like the supplier community become a reality.
+To bring everyone on the same page, Clarke and his team are developing an app on Salesforce Community Cloud and the Customer 360 Platform, which will be used by both suppliers and the retailer’s in-house team.
+Ocado uses a mix of the Customer 360 Platform development features — including Lightning, Visualforce, and drag-and-drop capabilities — to help make ideas like the supplier community become a reality.

 “With Salesforce, we get the best of both worlds: We can use simple or sophisticated development techniques,” said Clarke.
 “The reporting, permissioning, security, and APIs that come out of the box mean we don’t have to start from scratch every time.”